 Upon completion of an on-site or desk audit, a preliminary detailed audit report is drafted by the contract audit firm.
 This preliminary report is sent to the Department for review prior to being released to the provider.
 After review by the Department, the report is released to the provider.
 The provider has a minimum of 30 days to review the report and submit a response to the contract audit firm.
 This response may include additional documentation to support any contested findings.
 The provider's response and all documentation submitted is reviewed by the auditor and any necessary changes are made to the detail report.
 The contract auditor will issue an audit report and narrative summary to the Department, which in turn issues the findings to the provider.
 A provider then has a minimum of 30 days to request a reconsideration of the results of the audit and/or request an administrative appeal.
-A provider may first seek reconsideration and subsequently appeal the results of the reconsideration if they choose to.
-Appeals are heard in front of Alaska's Office of Administrative Hearings.
-A provider may appeal the results of an administrative hearing to the Superior Court.
+A provider may first seek reconsideration and subsequently appeal the results of the results of an administrative of an administrative hearing to the Superior Court.